mbrad26/covid19-tracker/README.md

 * Cards component
 * Countries Table component
 * Search by country
-* Sort by number of cases, deaths and
+* Sort by number of cases, deaths and recovered
+* Update charts with country specific data

 ## Tech Stack